FuelLabs/fuel-specs/src/abi/argument-encoding.md

 ABI calls containing vectors are encoded in the following way:

-- First, figure out the the length `l` of the vector.
+- First, figure out the length `l` of the vector.
 Its length will also be its capacity.
 - Encode the content of the vector according to the spec of its type, e.g. for a `Vec<bool>`, encode each `bool` element according to the `bool` specs.
 This gives out data that is stored on the heap, and we encode only the pointer to this data